-One of the world’s most famous – and largest – museums reopens Aug.
-29 with three new exhibits: “Making the Met: 1870-2020”; “Jacob Lawrence: The American Struggle”; and Hector Zamora’s “Lattice Detour.”
-The blockbuster “Making the Met” show celebrates the museum’s 150th anniversary with 250 works of art that tell the story of the institution’s creation and growth throughout the years.
+One of the world’s most famous – and largest – museums, the Met is a favorite of both visitors and locals alike.
+Find yourself in the company of artworks from some of the world’s masters, spanning 5,000 years.
 If you’re a fan of medieval art, the Met Cloisters – which houses the museum’s medieval collection of art, manuscripts and tapestries, including the famed Unicorn Tapestries – is not to be missed.
-The Fort Tyron Park museum reopens Sept.
-12.

 American Museum of Natural History

-Another one of the best museums in New York is the American Museum of Natural History, which will welcome guests once again Sept.
-9. The museum has just about everything within its walls – and it should, considering it’s the largest natural history museum in the world at over 2 million square feet.
+Another one of the best museums in New York is the American Museum of Natural History.
+The museum has just about everything within its walls – and it should, considering it’s the largest natural history museum in the world at over 2 million square feet.
 The museum is a catalog of ecological history, animal species, human culture, architecture, geology and astronomy.
-Its “T. rex: The Ultimate Predator” exhibit has been extended through spring 2021, with good reason: The dinosaurs are a visitor favorite.
+Coming in February 2021, the all-new Allison and Roberto Mignone Halls of Gems and Minerals, promises a brilliant showcase of specimens, including some of the largest amethyst geodes on public display.
+The dinosaurs are also always a visitor favorite.
 It’s a great trip for the whole family.